Good725/symfony-finder-component/README.md

 ## Installation

-To add this package as a local, per-project dependency to your project, simply add a dependency on `sebastian/finder-facade` to your project's `composer.json` file.
+-To add this package as a local, per-project dependency to your project, simply add a dependency on `sebastian/finder-facade` to your project's `composer.json` file.
 Here is a minimal example of a `composer.json` file that just defines a dependency on FinderFacade 1.1:

     {
         "require": {